 If the data for a document descriptor has been downloaded before but has somehow been corrupted, obtaining the document will fail and the descriptor will report a

 PSPDFInstantDocumentStateInvalid.
-Should this ever happen, you can remove the local storage for that descriptor, which will be in
+Should this ever happen, you can remove the local storage for that descriptor, which will then be in

 Once you have obtained an editable document from a downloaded document descriptor, you can start to perform CRUD operations on its annotations and then sync them.
-By default, a document descriptor is configured to sync automatically a short while after you made changes to its editable document.
+By default, a document descriptor is configured to sync automatically a short while after you’ve made changes to its editable document.
 If you have disabled automatic syncing of local changes or you just don’t have local changes and want to fetch the newest server data, you can manually start a one-shot sync by calling

 The Sync Cycle